bandeau1bandeau2

 Introduction to sysstat

-The sysstat package contains utilities to monitor system performance and usage activity.
-Sysstat contains various utilities, common to many commercial Unixes, and tools you can schedule via cron to collect and historize performance and activity data.
+The sysstat package contains various utilities, common to many commercial Unixes, to monitor system performance and usage activity:

 • iostat(1) reports CPU statistics and input/output statistics for devices, partitions and network filesystems.